Skip to main content

 See it on a real network

 Reading about a solve is no substitute for running one.
-The built-in examples cover all four modes - water networks, an insulated hot-water main losing heat, a compressed-air line, a fan and duct, a compressor, a cooling hot-gas line, and homogeneous non-Newtonian fluids.
+The built-in examples cover all four solve modes, steady and over time - water networks, an insulated hot-water main losing heat, a compressed-air line, a fan and duct, a compressor, a cooling hot-gas line, homogeneous non-Newtonian fluids, and a tank-and-pump system running over time.
 Open any of them and solve for free.

 A good first run is the pump and system example (the operating point), the compressed-air line (a gas network) or the insulated hot-water main (heat loss along a line).
 For how the same physics meets a design task, see the application guides for compressed air system design, pipe heat loss and pump system design.